PIP breast implants - TGA update, 14 September 2012

 People with PIP implants, and those who are unsure about the brand of their breast implants, are strongly encouraged to consult their general practitioner (GP) or surgeon for individual clinical assessment and advice.

 TGA regulates therapeutic goods and cannot give individual clinical advice.
 If you suspect your symptoms are associated with your implant you should also report this to the TGA, or ask your health care professional to report it for you.

 Information for consumers and patients with breast implants, including a series of videos, is available from HealthDirect.

 The Medicare rebate for MRI services for patients with PIP breast implants has been extended to 12 March 2015.

 Normal Medicare arrangements apply to reimbursing patients for the usual cost of medical services related to dealing with health concerns about their PIP implants, including ultrasound examinations and any consultations with their GP or surgeon.

-Women who know that they have PIP breast implants, or where clinical advice is that they might have PIP implants, are now able to access Medicare rebates for MRI services (for 12 months from Monday, 12 March 2012) examinations to accurately assess the state of their implants.
+Women who know that they have PIP breast implants, or where clinical advice is that they might have PIP implants, are now able to access Medicare rebates for MRI services examinations to accurately assess the state of their implants.

 Medicare also does not cover private hospital accommodation and hospital theatre costs, which may also be subsidised by private health insurance.